Frequently Asked Questions

 - Access to the databases is for the public, the network supervisor, and staff who work closely with the program.

 - Provide access via multiple public computer terminals, via WiFi connection, and/or via loaned laptops or tablets.

 - Install Foundation Center's Welcome Page for Network Partners.

-- Offer Foundation Center and other grantseeking publications beyond the core collection.
+- Offer Foundation Center and other grantseeking resources beyond the core collection.